ddde8/Arduino-Source/README.md

-<h1>project references</h1>
+#project references

+---

-Arduino Based Real Time Smart Bus Management System 2.
+1. Arduino Based Real Time Smart Bus Management System 2.
 O

-Visual–LiDAR Sensor Fusion and Wireless Command Framework for Autonomous Hospital Delivery Robots Using ROS 2
+2. Visual–LiDAR Sensor Fusion and Wireless Command Framework for Autonomous Hospital Delivery Robots Using ROS 2

-Arduino based single-phase transformer differential relay
+3. Arduino based single-phase transformer differential relay

-Design of the HC-SR04 Ultrasonic Sensor as a Sensor Arduino Based Car Parking
+4. Design of the HC-SR04 Ultrasonic Sensor as a Sensor Arduino Based Car Parking

- A Vision-Guided Robotic System with Coordinated 2D Motion for Intelligent Target Spraying in Controlled Agricultural Environments
+5. A Vision-Guided Robotic System with Coordinated 2D Motion for Intelligent Target Spraying in Controlled Agricultural Environments

- Real-time traffic management system based on ultrasonic sensors using LTE communication
+6. Real-time traffic management system based on ultrasonic sensors using LTE communication

- Early Detection System for Stunting in Toddlers using an Arduino-based Ultrasonic Sensor based on Body Height
+7. Early Detection System for Stunting in Toddlers using an Arduino-based Ultrasonic Sensor based on Body Height

-  Arduino-Based Sensor System Prototype for Microclimate Monitoring of an Experimental Greenhouse
+8. Arduino-Based Sensor System Prototype for Microclimate Monitoring of an Experimental Greenhouse

-   Arduino-Based Fire Exposure Simulation System For Thermo-Structural Evaluation Of Concrete Blocks
+9. Arduino-Based Fire Exposure Simulation System For Thermo-Structural Evaluation Of Concrete Blocks

-   Development of an Arduino-Based Microcontroller System to Maintain Temperature Stability in the Plastic Waste Pyrolysis Process
+10. Development of an Arduino-Based Microcontroller System to Maintain Temperature Stability in the Plastic Waste Pyrolysis Process

-   An Autonomous Arduino-based Firefighting Robot for Laboratory Environments
+11. An Autonomous Arduino-based Firefighting Robot for Laboratory Environments